thenativeweb/crew/README.md

 ### Starting a container

-To create and start a container, call the `start` function and provide the name of the image and the desired container name.
+To create and start a container, call the `startContainer` function and provide the name of the image and the desired container name.
 This returns the newly created container's id.

 ```javascript
 dockWorker.startContainer({